Brighton & Hove declared a climate and biodiversity emergency in December 2018.

 The climate is changing

-The term 'climate change' is often used to talk specifically about man-made climate change, sometimes called global warming.
-It's caused by human activity rather than changes in climate that may just be part of Earth's natural cycle.
+The climate is changing which affects our local environment.
+The term 'climate change' is often used to talk specifically about man-made climate change which is impacting directly on nature and biodiversity.
+It is sometimes called global warming and is caused by human activity rather than changes in climate that may just be part of Earth's natural cycle.

 Some of the change in climate is out of our control, but we have to be proactive to change what we are in control of.
 We can reduce our negative impact on the environment and contribute to efforts to meet the 1.5°C target set out in the Paris Agreement.